 The UHB does not produce gaseous radioactive waste.
-Radioactive gas (krypton-81m) is used in nuclear medicine for lung ventilation imaging but its half-life (13 seconds) is so short that no waste is produced.
+Radioactive gas (Krypton-81m) is used in nuclear medicine for lung ventilation imaging but its half-life (13 seconds) is so short that no waste is produced.
+In addition, Xenon-133 gas is produced as a by-product from lodine-131 however this is exempt from the Natural Resources Wales Environmental permit.

-The receipt, accumulation and disposal of radioactive waste are subject to the same legislation (EPR) [14-15] and regulatory framework as the keeping and use of radioactive substances.
-These aspects of radioactive waste management are incorporated into the same Natural Resources Wales environmental permit as applies for the keeping and use of open sources.
-In addition, there is a requirement [19-21] to appoint a suitable RWA.
+The receipt, accumulation and disposal of radioactive waste are subject to the same legislation (EPR) [12-13] and regulatory framework as the keeping and use of radioactive substances.
+These aspects of radioactive waste management are incorporated into the same Environmental permit as applies for the keeping and use of open sources.
+In addition, there is a requirement [18] to appoint a suitable RWA.